Abiybeshah/alx-low_level_programming/0x14-bit_manipulation/README.md

-this is the project for the bit manupilation
+This is for Bit Manupilation